JoLou123/Gumball-Machine-Code/README.md

-# Gumball-Machine-Code
+# Gumball Machine - Lego NXT Group Design Project

 ============
-Code for a 1A Mechatronics Project, where we were given free range to make whatever we wanted using the Lego Mindstorms and various other materials.
-All code is in Robot C.
+The code was written in Robot C and implemented in our 1A Mechatronics group design project, where we were given free reign to make whatever we wanted using the given Lego Mindstorms Kit and various other materials.
+Our group created a gumball machine that was capable of sorting gumballs by colour and dispensing based on user input.
 ======================